Shippable/docs/sources/platform/integration/hipchatKey.md

 ## Creating an Account Integration

+* Sign in to your HipChat account using [this link to generate a token](https://www.hipchat.com/account/api).
+    * Provide credentials to your HipChat account, if prompted.
+* Create a token with `Send Message` and `Send Notification` scopes.
+Copy the token.
-You can add this account integration by following steps on the [Adding an account integration](/platform/tutorial/integration/howto-crud-integration/) page.
+* To add your account integration, follow steps on the [Adding an account integration](/platform/tutorial/integration/howto-crud-integration/) page.
 Here is the information you need to create this integration:
     * **Integration type** -- **Hipchat**
     * **Name** -- choose a friendly name for the integration
     * **Token** -- HipChat account token

-Here is how you can get your [Hipchat account token](https://developer.atlassian.com/hipchat/guide/hipchat-rest-api/api-access-tokens).
+More about Hipchat tokens is explained in [Hipchat documentation](https://developer.atlassian.com/hipchat/guide/hipchat-rest-api/api-access-tokens).

 ## Usage